 3. What to avoid at this stage of the search

 - Avoid attorneys who can’t provide a record of taking cases to trial (They may be the type of lawyer who settles cases no matter what the circumstance of their client).

-- Avoid attorneys who promise a quick success before they even know the facts of the case, or those who appear to be guessing or providing a vague answer when asked about specifics of handling a case.
+- Avoid attorneys who promise quick success before they even know the facts of the case or those who appear to be guessing or providing a vague answer when asked about the specifics of handling a case.